LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/onboarding/begin.md

     - membership of the **☎️ DAP⇨flow Hotline** Google Chat Space.

 5. **You’ll receive a welcome email:**
     Check for an email from the **DAP Platform Team** welcoming you to the DAP.
-This email will present you with the following information needed while using the DAP service:
+This email will present you with the following information needed while using the **DAP⇨flow** service and following the **📚Onboarding** documentation:
     - `[my service]` name confirming my workgroup
     - `[my service role]` needed to access the AWS Console
     - Database Information: